bkerler/edl/README.md

 - Use Zadig 2.4 or higher, list all devices, select QUSB_BULK device and replace driver with libusb 1.2.6 one (will replace original driver)

+## Convert EDL loaders for automatic usage

+- Make a subdirectory "newstuff", copy your edl loaders to this subdirectory
+- "./fhloaderparse.py newstuff Loaders"

 ## Run EDL (examples)

 ### Generic